Past, Present, Future

 of the two templates provided.

-One template is the common, five-pointed star.
-The other template is a seven-pointed star based on the cover of Dream.
-A seven-pointed star was chosen as the key symbol in Dream because in mythology and some religions it represents integration, the unity of mind, body, and spirit.
+A seven-pointed star was chosen as the key symbol in Dream because in mythology it represents integration, the unity of mind, body, and spirit.
 Seven is a lucky number.
-This star is also used to represent the seven liberal arts of classic antiquity: geometry, astronomy, mathematics, logic, grammar, rhetoric, and music.
-In engineering, the seven-pointed star represents the supremacy of reason.
+A seven-pointed star is also used to represent the seven liberal

 Once you decide on your star shape, cut it out and write your name and your dream on the front.
 Your dream or goal can be something you'd like to be or do, a dream for your community, or a dream for our world.